History of Snoqualmie Pass in Timeline

 Snoqualmie Pass

-Snoqualmie Pass is a mountain pass in Washington state, facilitating passage through the Cascade Range via Interstate 90.
-Located at 3,015 feet (919 m) on the Kittitas-King county line, it serves as a crucial transportation route across the mountains.
+Snoqualmie Pass is a mountain pass in Washington State that facilitates Interstate 90's passage through the Cascade Range.
+Located on the border between Kittitas and King counties, the pass summit sits at an elevation of 3,015 feet (919 m).
+It's a crucial transportation route through the mountains.

-In 1909, the Chicago, Milwaukee, St. Paul and Pacific Railroad completed a line through Snoqualmie Pass as part of its Pacific Extension.
+In 1909, the Chicago, Milwaukee, St. Paul and Pacific Railroad (the "Milwaukee Road") completed a line through Snoqualmie Pass as part of its Pacific Extension.

-In 1914, the 2¼-mile Snoqualmie Tunnel was constructed from Hyak due west to Rockdale.
+In 1914, the original rail line was replaced by the 2¼-mile Snoqualmie Tunnel, running from Hyak to Rockdale.

-In 1915, the Sunset Highway was opened through the pass, near the original rail line.
+In 1915, the Sunset Highway was opened through Snoqualmie Pass, near the original rail line.

 In 1927, the road over Snoqualmie Pass became U.S. Route 10.

-In 1931, U.S. Route 10 began to be plowed and kept open during winter.
+In 1931, the road over Snoqualmie Pass, U.S. Route 10, began to be plowed and kept open during winter.

 1933: First Ski Hill Cleared

-On January 21, 1934, the Seattle Parks Department opened the Seattle Ski Park at Snoqualmie Pass, which was the first municipally owned ski facility in the United States.
+On January 21, 1934, the Seattle Parks Department opened the Seattle Ski Park at Snoqualmie Pass, the first municipally owned ski facility in the United States.

 1934: U.S. Route 10 Paved

-In 1940, the city government closed the Seattle Ski Park at Snoqualmie Pass.
+In 1940, the city government closed the Seattle Ski Park, which was located at Snoqualmie Pass.

-In 1950, a snow shed was constructed to cover the westbound lanes of US 10.
+In 1950, a snow shed was constructed to cover the westbound lanes of the road, then known as US 10, at Snoqualmie Pass.

 1969: Interstate 90 Construction Begins

-In 1980, the rail line through Snoqualmie Pass was abandoned and the tunnel is now a multi-use trail.
+In 1980, the rail line through Snoqualmie Pass was abandoned.
+The Snoqualmie Tunnel is now a multi-use trail.

-Since 1991, the Mountains to Sound Greenway Trust has acted to protect the scenic value of the I-90 corridor over Snoqualmie Pass.
+Since 1991, the Mountains to Sound Greenway Trust has worked to protect the scenic value of the I-90 corridor over Snoqualmie Pass.

 April 2014: Avalanche bridges replace snow shed

-As of April 2014, the snow shed that covered the westbound lanes was replaced by avalanche bridges to allow slides to pass under the road.
+In April 2014, the snow shed on the westbound lanes was replaced by avalanche bridges that allow slides to pass under the road at Snoqualmie Pass.